Help SMEs better understand industry roadmaps: Panellists at pre-Budget discussion

 Some solutions for this were raised during the discussion.

-Mr Keith Chua from the Restaurant Association of Singapore, for instance, suggested having a “seasonal quota” for foreign workers.
+Mr Dhinakaran, for instance, suggested having a “seasonal quota” for foreign workers.
 This, he said, would help ease the sector’s manpower crunch without impacting the Government’s broader push for productivity.

 Over in the emerging financial technology (fintech) space, a shortage of highly skilled tech talent has been a “critical issue” for many start-ups , said Mr Chia Hock Lai.